SEA KAYAKING Expedition TRIP INFORMATION:

 MEALS/FOOD:

-A bag lunch will be provided for boarding students.
+Students should bring a full water bottle and bag lunch on day 1, 2 & 3.
 All other meals will be provided.
 Students will be cooking meals in camp under supervision of the guides.

 TRANSPORTATION: Students will be traveling to and from the activity by school bus or school van driven by one of the guides.